thekabistro/eink-display/README.md

 This project is an ESP32-based weather dashboard that displays information on a 7.5-inch e-ink display.
 It is based on [esphome-weatherman-dashboard](https://github.com/Madelena/esphome-weatherman-dashboard) by Madelena.

-## History
+## Project Journey

-I started out with a weather dashboard (V1), but then decided to turn it into a display for train line information with real-time data from OneBusAway (V2).

-In the process, there were two major callouts: the BUSY pin was inverted, and the display type was wrong.
+This project began as a V1 weather dashboard, pulling data from Home Assistant to create a daily "at-a-glance" weather display.
+The goal was to have a low-power, high-contrast display that was always on.

+The project then evolved into V2, a real-time transit display for Seattle's Link light rail, using data from the OneBusAway API.
+This required a significant refactor of the original codebase to handle the new data source and display layout.

+### Key Learnings & Modifications

+During the transition to the transit display, a couple of key hardware and configuration challenges emerged:

+*   **Incorrect Display Model**: The initial configuration used a standard display model, but the specific Waveshare 7.5" V2 display required the `7.50inV2alt` model in ESPHome for proper operation.
+*   **Inverted BUSY Pin**: The BUSY pin on this particular display is inverted.
+The ESPHome configuration required `inverted: true` for the `busy_pin` to ensure the ESP32 could correctly read the display's status.

 Mine looks like this: